geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In denser mass the angry waters rose,
 And rolling back, a narrower space enclose.

-" Oh, fly," he cried, " ere yet some stronger spell
+Oh, fly,he cried, ere yet some stronger spell
-" To this sad grot again thy steps compell.
+To this sad grot again thy steps compell.
-" If thine the Veil, Marino's arm shall lend
+If thine the Veil, Marino's arm shall lend
-" Its powerful succour to release thy friend;
+Its powerful succour to release thy friend;
-" If he reject thy suit, bereft of thee, 550
+If he reject thy suit, bereft of thee, 550

-" This grot, or Albion's isle, alike to me."
+This grot, or Albion's isle, alike to me."

 Her captive scarcely fled, Lymnoria came,
 Amazement, anger, seized her trembling frame.
-" Fly, artful wretch," she cried, " yet dare not hope 41 Thy strength, thy power, thine arts, with mine can cope.
+Fly, artful wretch,she cried, yet dare not hope
+41 Thy strength, thy power, thine arts, with mine can cope.
-" For thee, mad youth, thou ne'er shalt boast again, ^ " Lymnoria's love rejected with disdain,
+For thee, mad youth, thou ne'er shalt boast again, ^ Lymnoria's love rejected with disdain,
-" That heart, which braver warriors seek in vain.
+That heart, which braver warriors seek in vain.
 7

-" What, tho' I feign'd, yet had I truly strove,
+What, tho' I feign'd, yet had I truly strove,
-" As much thy pride had scorn'd the proferr'd love!
-360 " This thought, should mercy seek to quench the fire, " To deadlier hate shall rouse my slumbering ire.
+As much thy pride had scorn'd the proferr'd love!
+360 This thought, should mercy seek to quench the fire,
+To deadlier hate shall rouse my slumbering ire.
 M 4